urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

   <img src="./plots/forest_hist.png" alt="A plot of counts of proportion of forest at each site" width="400" height="auto" />
 </p>

 In this example, we have two covariates which share the same scale/units and fall within a small range of values.
-Therefore, our model should converge without problem.
-However, it is common in occupancy models to incorporate covariates of various scales and ranges, thus scaling would be necessary.
+This will make it easier for our model to converge (i.e., reach a solution).
+However, it is common in most regression based analyses to incorporate covariates of various scales and ranges, thus scaling would be necessary.
 In addition, we also need to consider the biological meaning of each covariate within the framework of our model and system.
-For occupancy, it is generally helpful to make the intercept of the model the mean of each covariate.
+For occupancy, it is generally helpful to have the intercept of the model represent occupancy at an average site.
 This can help us interpret whether species occurrence falls below or above average values.

 Thus, we will scale both 'water' and 'forest' before adding them to our `occu()` data.frame.
+The `scale()` function will center and scale each covariate by subtracting the mean and dividing by the standard deviation.
+That means that a value of 0 is average and that the standard deviation of this scaled covariate is 1.

 ```R
 # scale covariates